FULLY CUSTOMIZABLE | Any time, book 1 week in advance | Click here for pricing

 - Upon arrival, the group leader should check in at the front desk.

-- In case of severe weather, the Museum reserves the right to reschedule or change a program.
+- In case of rain or severe weather, you have the option to reschedule your tour.

 Custom Tour Locations